Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Methodology

 \section{Methodology}

-In the forward propagation, DNN may increase the dimension of data or representation to obtain more relevant information and reduce the dimension to abstract better representation.
-When the network is very deep, sequential layers may not change the dimension of representations (e.g., ResNet).
-In this section, we first assume the output dimension of DNN is the same as the input one to derive the connection of DNN and the geodesic curve in the Wasserstein space and then discuss the generalization to dimension-varying situations in subsection 2.5.
+In this section, we first assume the output dimension of a ResNet is the same as the input dimension to derive the connection of a ResNet and the geodesic curve in the Wasserstein space, and then discuss the generalization to dimension-varying situations in subsection 2.3.